America’s Population is Aging, and Estate Planning Must Transition to Address the Complex Realities of Americans Living Longer

 Today’s Single, Divorced, and “Alone” Retiree

-Then there are the broken and geographically separated families, divorced families, families dealing with changing beliefs about social philosophies, and religious beliefs that all combine with other considerations to make Estate Planning different from even twenty-five (25) years ago.
+Then there are the broken and geographically separated families, divorced families, families dealing with changing beliefs about social philosophies and religious beliefs, all of which combine with other considerations to make Estate Planning different from even twenty-five (25) years ago.

 Planning for Aging, Sometimes Called Later Life Planning